cs3157/recitations/recitation-9.md

 string myString = new string("hello");
 string myStringCopy = new string(myString)
 ```
-The copy constructor is called implicitly in a couple other scenarios: passing by value and returning by value:
+The copy constructor is called implicitly in a couple other scenarios: passing by value and returning by value.

 ```cpp
 string call_copy(string myString) //copy constructor is called to create temporary copy of myString local to call_copy